theREDspace/HammerSpace/README.md

 ## Rebound

 Rebound is the part of HammerSpace that receives the messages, regardless if it is setup on the host or child (iframe).
-Rebound the relays the message to the Client.
+Rebound then relays the message to the Client.

 ## Client